Francisco Ou

 Francisco H.L.
-Ou (歐鴻鍊 (欧鸿链, Oū Hóngliàn); 5 January 1940 – 30 October 2021) was a Taiwanese diplomat.
-He was ambassador of the Republic of China to Nicaragua and Guatemala before serving as foreign minister during the Ma Ying-jeou presidential administration.
+Ou (歐鴻鍊 (欧鸿链, Oū Hóngliàn); 5 January 1940 – 30 October 2021) was a Taiwanese diplomat who served as the Minister of Foreign Affairs from 2008 to 2009.
+Before serving as foreign minister, he was ambassador to Nicaragua and Guatemala.

-Early life
+Early life and education

 Ou was born in Hsinchu, Taiwan, and raised in Hualien.
 His father was arrested during the February 28 Incident in 1947.
 He and his family lived in poverty during his younger days.
-Ou received his BA from National Chengchi University in 1962.
+Ou received his Bachelor of Arts from National Chengchi University in 1962.

 Political career

 Upon graduation, he then went on to serve in the government in several diplomatic capacities, mostly with Central and South American nations.
 He was also the Spanish interpreter for late President Chiang Kai-shek and Chiang Ching-Kuo.
 Ou served as Embassy secretary to Peru (1967–71), ambassador to Nicaragua (1984–85) and Guatemala (1990–96, 2003-8).
 He has also been director of the Far East Commercial Office in Santiago, Chile (1975-1981), director of the Taiwan Commercial Office in Argentina (1986–90) and representative for the Taiwan Economic and Cultural Office in Spain (2000–03).